Doda, Jammu and Kashmir: Religion

-Islam is the dominant religion in the town with over 66.45% adherents, while Hinduism is followed by 32.62% of the people.
+Islam has been dominant religion in the town with over 66.45% adherents, while Hinduism is followed by 32.62% of the people.
 Christianity and Sikhism are followed by 0.12% and 0.64% people respectively.

 Transport

 Road

 Doda is well-connected by road to other places in Jammu and Kashmir and India by the NH 244.

 Rail

 Doda is not connected with railways.
 The nearest railway station is Udhampur railway station located at a distance of 100 kilometres.

 Air

 The nearest airport is Jammu Airport located at a distance of 167 kilometres.
 There are plans to construct an airport in the neighbouring district city of Kishtwar.
 Upon its completion, the nearest airport at Kishtwar will be around 63 kilometres.